knative/docs/docs/versioned/install/installing-contour.md

     kubectl patch ingress httpbin -p '{"spec":{"ingressClassName": "contour"}}'
     ```

-    Now we’re ready to send some traffic to our sample application, via Contour & Envoy.
+    You you can send some traffic to the sample application, via Contour & Envoy.

-    For simplicity and compatibility across all platforms we’ll use kubectl port-forward to get traffic to Envoy, but in a production environment you would typically use the Envoy service’s address.
+    For simplicity and compatibility across all platforms use `kubectl port-forward` to get traffic to Envoy, but in a production environment you would typically use the Envoy service’s address.

 1. Port-forward from your local machine to the Envoy service: